veikkonyfors/blog/_posts/2022-09-19-electricity.md

 Moving electric charges can also be bigger entities, like [ions](../../../2022/09/20/ions.html).
 If table salt, $Na^+ Cl^-$ is dissolved in water, $Na^+$ and $Cl-$ ions get separated due to water molecules dipole effect.
 Once an electric field is generated in this liquid, ions start to travel along the field.

-### Electric potential
+### Electric potential in homogeneous electric field
-When and electron moves in electric field a distance of $\Delta x$, electric force makes a work of
+When and electron moves in a homogeneous electric field a distance of $\Delta x$, electric force makes a work of
 $W=\vec{F}\Delta x$, by which amount potential energy is also changed.
 As $\vec{F}=\vec{E}q$, potential energy of the electron is $W=E_p=\vec{E}e\Delta x$ when compared to electron's starting point.